-Li-Yu Tang is Secretary General of the Taiwan Alzheimer’s Disease Association (TADA), which she founded, and is a member of the Long-Term Care Committee of the Executive Yuan of Taiwan.
-She has over 25 years’ experience in dementia research, practice and training.
+Li-Yu Tang is Secretary General and co-founder of the Taiwan Alzheimer’s Disease Association (TADA), and is a member of the Long-Term Care Committee of the Executive Yuan of Taiwan.
+She has over 28 years’ experience in dementia research, practice and training.

 While at TADA, Li-Yu Tang has set up a toll-free helpline service, caregiver support groups and training programmes and a national dementia social support centre.
 She has created health promotion programmes for people with dementia and their care givers and provided training and coaching to more than sixty organisations throughout the country to help them deliver the programmes.
 She is also a consultant to Taipei City Government and is a member of a long-term care committee of four city governments in Taiwan.

 - George VradenburgWDC Member and Trustee

 George Vradenburg convenes the Global CEO Initiative on Alzheimer’s (CEOi), a patient-centered industry coalition working with government, researchers and patients to develop and deliver innovative medicines to those touched by dementia and improve their quality of care.
 He also chairs the Global Alzheimer's Platform Foundation (GAP) and is chair and co-founder of USAgainstAlzheimer’s (USA2), which convenes CEOi and is a “disruptive,” entrepreneurial and patient-focused US based NGO committed to stopping Alzheimer’s disease by 2020.